RajaramTech/Text-to-Audio---AI-Converter/Privacy-Policy.md

 Introduction:

-Our privacy policy will help you understand what information we collect at Text to Audio - AI Converter, how Text to Audio - AI Converter uses it, and what choices you have.
-Rajaram Bhaskaran built the Text to Audio - AI Converter as a free and paid subscription app.
+Our privacy policy will help you understand what information we collect at Text to Audio - Podcast Maker, how Text to Audio - Podcast Maker uses it, and what choices you have.
+Rajaram Bhaskaran built the Text to Audio - Podcast Maker as a free and paid subscription app.
 For Paid Subscription, You will get Ad free App version.
 If you choose to use our Free or Paid Service, then you agree to the collection and use of information in relation with this policy.

 Paid Services